aarond10/https_dns_proxy/README.md

 Google's [DNS-over-HTTPS](https://developers.google.com/speed/public-dns/docs/dns-over-https)
 service.

-Using DNS over HTTPS makes eavesdropping and spoofing of your DNS traffic almost impossible.
+Using DNS over HTTPS makes eavesdropping and spoofing of DNS traffic between you and the HTTPS DNS provider (Google) much less likely.
+This of course only makes sense if you trust Google as they're currently the only provider of such a service.

 Features:

-* Tiny Size (32kiB when linked against external libcurl, libcares, libresolv)
+* Tiny Size (<30kiB).
 * Uses curl for HTTP/2 and pipelining, keeping resolve latencies extremely low.
 * Single-threaded, non-blocking select() server for use on resource-starved embedded systems.